EmmyLua/Emmy-love-api/README.md

 Original script by https://github.com/tangzx
-One tiny modification of the script, README by https://github.com/kindfulkirby Modification by Imple Lee on GitHub.
+One tiny modification of the script, README by https://github.com/kindfulkirby

+Hugely modified by Imple Lee on GitHub.